Awadje/100-days-of-code-2/log.md

 **Thoughts:** Looks like there are a lot of plugins tweaked for Gatsby.
 Can't wait to check out more! :metal:

 **Link(s) to work**: [Michael's Gatsby Blog Post](https://michaelawad.io/my-second-post/)

+### Day 2: August 12, 2019

+**Today's Progress**: Worked again on the React site, turning the input of the form into an object.
+Working on implementing a tags system on the Gatsby blog

+**Thoughts:** A lot of console logging to create the data structure I had in mind.
+Implementing the tags on Gatsby required more time than expected and will continue with that Tomorrow! :metal:

+**Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)